Projective simulation with generalization: Introduction

-While in most RL literature elements of generalization are considered as means of tackling the ``curse of dimensionality" \cite{RL_2012_book}, as coined by Bellman \cite{bellman1957dynamic} and discussed above, they are also necessary for an agent to learn in certain environments \cite{barto1998reinforcement}.
-Here we consider such environments where, irrespective of its available resources, an agent with no generalization ability cannot learn, i.e.\ it performs no better than a fully random agent.
+While in most RL literature elements of generalization are considered as means of tackling the ``curse of dimensionality"~\cite{RL_2012_book}, as coined by Bellman~\cite{bellman1957dynamic} and discussed above, they are also strictly necessary for an agent to learn in certain environments~\cite{barto1998reinforcement}.
+Here we consider a type of environment where, irrespective of its available resources, an agent with no generalization ability cannot learn, i.e. it performs no better than a fully random agent.

 Following this, we show that the PS model, when enhanced with the generalization mechanism, is capable of learning in such an environment.
 Along numerical illustrations we provide a detailed analytical description of the agent's performance, with respect to its success- and learning-rates (defined below).
-Such an analysis is feasible due to the simplicity of the PS model, both in terms of the number of its free parameters, and its underlying equations (see also \cite{mautner2013projective}), a property we extensively exploit.
+Such an analysis is feasible due to the simplicity of the PS model, both in terms of the number of its free parameters, and its underlying equations (see also Ref.~\cite{mautner2013projective}), a property we extensively exploit.
+The main contribution of this paper is thus to demonstrate how the inherent features of the PS model can be used to solve RL problems that require nontrivial notions of generalization, importantly without relying on external classifier machinery.
+While it is also possible to sacrifice homogeneity, and combine PS with external machinery (in which case a direct comparison between the PS and other RL models both enhanced by external machinery would be warranted), in this work we strive to develop the theory of the PS model on its own.